 About the proposed library

 The community of Gladstone has proposed a new library to serve Gladstone, Oak Grove, Jennings Lodge, Clackamas and the mid-Clackamas County community.
-A 10-acre building site has been designated on city property near the intersection of Webster and Oatfield Roads.
-A plan has been developed by THA Architects for a 19,000 square foot structure.
+A 4-acre building site has been designated on city property near the intersection of Webster and Oatfield Roads.
+A plan has been developed by THA Architects for a new modern structure.
 The library currently awaits funding.

 The GPL-Foundation accepts donations for library programs and projects at any time.
 Donations of used books can be dropped off at the library during regular hours.
-For large donations, contact us.
+For larger donations, contact us.